-anguille Shelter provides Crises/Bridge Housing for unaccompanied women experiencing homelessness.
+anguille Shelter provides Crisis/Bridge Housing for unaccompanied women experiencing homelessness.
 It consists of 30 beds in 15 semi-private units.

 Women at Languille Shelter receive the following services: